Dmitry-Abakumov/YourPet/README.md

 Hello.
-YouPet is an React team project
+YouPet is a React team project

 There are: